 Michelle took Silk in 2017 and is currently the youngest criminal Silk in the country.
 Michelle is Deputy Head of the Crime Group, and also the Head of Advocacy Training for the Midland Circuit.
 Michelle sits as a Recorder and holds a Serious Sexual Offences Certificate.

 Michelle is regularly instructed by the Complex Casework Unit and prosecuting division for the Serious Organised Crime Agency to prosecute large scale, multi handed cases involving complex legal issues.
-Michelle is the Junior of choice for many senior members of chambers and is renowned for her team player attitude, taking responsibility for the case as a whole when required.
+Michelle is renowned for her team player attitude, taking responsibility for the case as a whole when required.

-Michelle undertakes private defence work, and is noted for her particular expertise in rape cases and in dealing with Vulnerable witnesses.
+Michelle undertakes private defence work, and has represented defendants from all aspects of life, ranging from former England football players, national journalists, to teachers charged with serious sexual allegations She is noted for her particular expertise in rape cases and in dealing with Vulnerable witnesses.
 As part of her Circuit responsibilities Michelle trains other Advocates in the questioning of vulnerable witnesses.

-Michelle is regularly instructed in murder cases, both prosecution and defence, particularly those involving youths, she is noted for her ability to deal with young and vulnerable clients and witnesses.
+Michelle is regularly instructed in legal aid matters, in particular murder cases, both prosecution and defence, particularly those involving youths, she is noted for her ability to deal with young and vulnerable clients and witnesses.